Nazaré has the best fish, friendly people, beautiful beach walks and a beautiful view when you hike up the hill to Sitio.

 However, if you prefer cooler temperatures and a quieter ambiance, the winter months from February to April are perfect months to visit.

-Swimming is a bit chilly, unless you wear a wet suit.
+Swimming is a challenge, unless you wear a wet suit.

-Nazaré is a safe beach town for solo travelers over 50.
+Nazaré is a safe beach town for solo travelers over 50, 60 and 70.

 People from Nazaré are friendly and always willing to help if you lose your way.

-Absolutely!
-Just be sure to look for the flags on the beach indicating any safety warnings.
+Absolutely.
+Just be sure to look for the warning flags on the beach.
 This is one instance where it’s crucial not to take any risks with your safety.

 If the waters are calm, the right flag is up, dive right in and enjoy yourself!